Do you want to accept user-submitted WordPress posts? Publishing guest posts from other people is a great way to grow a community or business blog.

 That’s it!
 We’re ready to go live.

-Step 6: Publish Your WordPress User-Submitted Post Form
+5: Publish Your Guest Post Form

 After you’ve created your custom form, you need to add it to your WordPress website.